Leaves

 There are 3 types of leave a student can elect to take:

-A Leave of Absence (LOA) is considered if a student* in good academic standing wishes to take time away from MIT.
-Under the terms of a LOA, a student can request to take between one and four semesters away from MIT.
+A Leave of Absence (LOA) can be requested by a student in good academic standing who wishes to take time away from MIT.
+Under the terms of a LOA, a student can request to take one LOA for a duration of one to four semesters away from MIT.
+An LOA can be requested up to ten days following the first day of classes of the semester.
+If a student's time away extends beyond two years, their return to MIT will follow the Request to Return process for a Personal Leave.

 If you are a student who is planning on taking a leave, or already on a leave, please visit the Resources page for anything you might want to know while on leave as well as our Community Involvement page for ways to stay involved in the MIT community.
 If you are someone who knows a student on leave, please visit this page to learn about how to support students on leave.